MarAvFe/image-tagger/README.md

 ## TODOS

-- Add "Next" and "Previous" buttons for browsing (handle error when going back to classified image)
++ Add "Next" and "Previous" buttons for browsing (handle error when going back to classified image)
 - Add previews for 5 next images and 5 previous
-- Print in UI the path being worked on.
++ Print in UI the path being worked on.
-- Add resposiveness
++ Add resposiveness
+- Modify GUI layout: 2 side buttons with "next" and "back".
+Set "keep" and "delete" buttons below.
+Make "browse" beautiful
+- General refactoring of code (it do be a little disorganized)